 The Money Talk: Security or Freedom?

-In my case, I see money as a security blanket first.
-However, as we’ve grown our business and achieved a level of financial comfort, I’ve started viewing it as a tool for freedom.
-For many, it’s a balance of both.
+In my case, I initially viewed money as a security blanket.
+As our business grew and we achieved financial comfort, I began seeing it as a tool for freedom.
+For many, it’s about striking the right balance.

 Conclusion